SAP-samples/btp-services-intelligent-routing/01-SetupCloudIntegration/README.md

 34.   **Repeat steps 10 - 33 for the second subaccount.**

-35. You should now two SAP Cloud Integration tenants in two different subaccounts.
+35. You should now have two SAP Cloud Integration tenants in subaccounts of different regions.
 Congratulations!